pedroos/PropertyProviderConsole/README.md

 1. Download a `bflat v8.x` release from https://github.com/bflattened/bflat/releases and add the executable to your path
 2. Navigate to the source directory in your terminal
 3. Run `powershell -c ". ./build.ps1"`
-4. The executable will be output to "bin\pp.exe" or "./bin/pp"
+4. The executable will be output to `bin`

 ### Dependencies